 THE LYNN AVOIDING LINE

-The Lynn Ely Railway opened in 1846, and in August 1861, the Lynn Sutton Bridge Railway, also known as the Bourne and Lynn Railway, was authorised by parliament.
-It opened in 1864 and is shown on historical maps as the Bourne and Lynn Railway.
-It started its services from the original wooden station in King’s Lynn, which was later replaced by a brick station built by Robert Skipper of Dereham in 1871, which still exists today.
+The Lynn Ely Railway opened in 1846, and in August 1861, the Lynn Sutton Bridge Railway was authorised by parliament and opened in 1864 and is shown on historical maps as the Bourne and Lynn Railway.
+The Lynn Sutton bridge railway started its services from the original wooden station in King’s Lynn, which was later replaced by a brick station built by Robert Skipper of Dereham in 1871, which still exists today.

-It is estimated to have been open from 1866 to 1886.
-After West Lynn, the line called at Clenchwarton, Terrington, and Walpole, before arriving at Sutton Bridge.
+The line after West Lynn called at Clenchwarton, Terrington, and Walpole before arriving at Sutton Bridge.

 The Lynn Fakenham railway called at Grimston Road, Hillington, East Rudham, West Raynham & Fakenham.

-King’s Lynn was becoming very busy with the Lynn Ely Line (1846), the Lynn Dereham Line(1846), the Hunstanton Branch (1862), and the Wisbech-March branch (1848) that branched off the Lynn Ely Line at a junction at Magdalen Road (now called Watlington).
-Freight traffic was also present at King’s Lynn with the docks branch that opened in 1870 and headed towards the docks from King’s Lynn Junction, where the Lynn Hunstanton, Dereham, and Ely-Sutton bridge lines diverged onto their dedicated lines.
+King’s Lynn was becoming very busy with the Lynn Ely Line (1846), the Lynn Dereham Line(1846), the Hunstanton Branch (1862), and the Wisbech-March branch (1848) that branched off the Lynn Ely Line at a junction at Magdalen Road (now Watlington).
+Freight traffic was also present at King’s Lynn with the docks branch that opened in 1870 and headed towards the docks at King’s Lynn Junction, this junction was also where the Lynn Hunstanton, Dereham, and Ely-Sutton bridge lines diverged onto their dedicated lines.

 An initial plan proposed constructing a new station on Austin Street in King’s Lynn.
 The envisioned railway line would have diverged from the Hunstanton line at a point known as Salters Road Junction, located near the junction for the Lynn-Bawsey-Fakenham line.
 The line would have briefly utilised the Docks railway before continuing its dedicated route to Austin Street.
 However, this line was never completed, no traffic was observed, and it was ultimately abandoned and dismantled.

-Along this new line, a station named Gayton Road was constructed and opened in 1887.
-A new bridge was erected to allow the line to cross over the Lynn-Dereham line between King’s Lynn and Middleton Towers.
-Consequently, the previous connection from Gaywood Road Junction, situated north of King’s Lynn, to Bawsey was closed.
+Along this new line, a station named Gayton Road was also constructed and opened in 1887.
+Also, a new bridge was erected to allow the line to cross over the Lynn-Dereham line between King’s Lynn and Middleton Towers.

 The 3-mile and 22-chain route between Gaywood and Bawsey was kept intact for potential diversionary and excursion traffic, but it was ultimately removed as it was never utilised.
 Part of the old Sutton Bridge line at South Lynn continued to serve as a junction for shuttling trains from South Lynn Station to King’s Lynn Town Station.
 This included many excursion trains to the Norfolk coast via the Hunstanton branch until the M&GN closed in 1959.
 The junction remained operational for freight use until the late 1980s or early 1990s, serving the southern side of King’s Lynn and the nearby beet factory.

-Marking the end of the Lynn loop line
+Marking the end of the Lynn avoiding line

 Much of the track bed from South Lynn to Sutton Bridge is now repurposed as the A17 bypass, and all the intermediate stations are no longer there.
-All that remains is the Cross Keys swing bridge or Sutton Bridge, which is still in use carrying the A17 road traffic.
+All that remains is the Cross Keys swing bridge or Sutton Bridge, which is still in use and carries the A17 road traffic.
+There is also a small memorial at Walpole.

 Maps